 Your comment on statistics (a challenging word to use correctly) is actually a hypothesis on the reason for a data trend.
 Statistical data is most typically a point in time.
 Several points in time can be used to interpret ‘change’.
 If a change has a pattern then it can be considered a trend.
 The possible causes for the trend would then be explained by less numerical data: like younger users, more social network opportunities.
 Good Job!

-What you know about computers today will be different tomorrow … when I 1st used computers it took a room the size of my desk to be as powerful as the one on my desk today.
+- What you know about computers today will be different tomorrow … when I 1st used computers it took a room the size of my desk to be as powerful as the one on my desk today.
 Cards with punch holes feed the computer.
-Some basic ideas are the same today like use of binary data, the more data you have the better chance you have of finding a solution and the learning is connected to prior learning.
+Some basic ideas are the same today as the use of binary data, the more data you have the better chance you have of finding a solution, and the learning is connected to prior learning.

-Did you know that a team of engineers and interface designers (Jon Rubinstein, Jonathan Ive, Toney Fadell, Michael Dhuey, Tim Wasko) in a project overseen by Steve Jobs designed the iPod based on technology developed decades earlier in England.
-Design is often redesign and the work of teams.
+- Did you know that a team of engineers and interface designers (Jon Rubinstein, Jonathan Ive, Toney Fadell, Michael Dhuey, Tim Wasko) in a project overseen by Steve Jobs designed the iPod based on technology developed decades earlier in England?
+Design is often redesigning and the work of teams.
 REPLY: … Wow.
-That’s so interesting. … (chat continues) I believe this blog video entry will be very informing on this topic of technology evolving by copying.
+That’s so interesting. … (chat continues) I believe this blog video entry will be very informative on this topic of technology evolving by copying.
 About.com is a good tool for increasing what you need to know about a subject.
 If you ask “who invented the iPod’ you will get a few links with the story. ’til next time.

 - Now that you know about the digital footprint, will you walk the web differently?